MnkGitBox/CustomLayout/README.md

 #### Swift Package Manager

 [Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

-> Xcode 11+ is required to build SnapKit using Swift Package Manager.
+> Xcode 11+ is required to build CustomLayout using Swift Package Manager.

 ```Swift
 dependencies: [
     .package(url: "https://github.com/MnkGitBox/CustomLayout.git", .upToNextMajor(from: "1.0.1"))